 - Kernel: Input originates as a signal on a kernel mode device driver and gets routed to the correct process and by connecting with Windows kernel and User32.

-In this section, we will develop a basic WPF application.
-So, let's start the simple implementation by following the steps given below.
+In this WPF example, we will develop a basic WPF application.
+So, let’s start the simple implementation by following the steps given in WPF application examples below.

 Step 1) In Visual Studio Go to File > Project